Huiyu1999/R-sample-code-/README.md

 # R-sample-code

 This is the sample code for a data task.
-The requirement is of this data task is follows, and my answer to this data task can be found in the R markdown file[https://github.com/Huiyu1999/R-sample-code-/blob/main/Report.Rmd]  and it can be rendered to a pdf[https://github.com/Huiyu1999/R-sample-code-/blob/main/Report.pdf]
+The requirements is of this data task are as follows.
+My solution to this data task can be found in the R Markdown file [Report.Rmd](https://github.com/Huiyu1999/R-sample-code-/blob/main/Report.Rmd), which can be rendered to a PDF Report.pdf.

 ## **Study Description**